Hydrodynamic limit of the multi-component slow boundary WASEP with collisions: Replacement Lemmas

 Now, observe that

 since $\gamma$ is bounded away from zero, see \eqref{eq:1.16}, and

 Also note that $f$ is a density with respect to $\nu^N_{h}$, therefore,

-This finishes the proof of Corollary \ref{coro:1}. \end{proof} \begin{coro} For $h$ being one of the functions satisfying the assumption of Remark \ref{obs:3} and for a density $f$, with respect to the measure $\nu^N_{h}$, it holds
+This finishes the proof of Corollary \ref{coro:1}. \end{proof} \begin{corollary} For $h$ being one of the functions satisfying the assumption of Remark \ref{obs:3} and for a density $f$, with respect to the measure $\nu^N_{h}$, it holds